 Moto Guzzi 850 Le Mans PR

-Those still reading should be familiar with the Le Mans, arguably Mandello’s most popular model.
-Introduced in 1975 the 850 followed three sports 750s produced (and sometimes imported) between 1971 and 1975.
+Growing annually as a premium collectible, the 850 Le Mans is arguably Mandello’s most popular motorcycle.
+Introduced in 1975, the 850 followed three sports 750s produced (and sometimes imported to the US) between 1971 and 1975.
 There’s more behind those words than a simple lead in, as a tremendous amount of twin-cylinder development was happening both in and outside the factory gates.
-Invested heavily in his Benelli, the existence of the Le Mans is proof that Guzzi boss De Tomaso accepted the SEI’s failure as a marquee leader.
-This information comes from close, trusted sources who added that few shared De Tomaso’s enthusiasm for the inline, yet the owner learned full well the nature and desires of his customer base.
+Invested heavily in his multis, the existence of the Le Mans is proof that Guzzi boss De Tomaso accepted the SEI’s failure as a marquee leader.
+This information comes from trusted sources, who added that few shared De Tomaso’s enthusiasm for the inlines, leaving the owner to learn what his customers wanted the hard way.

-Thanks to hometown hero Duilio Agostini, Bruno Scola, Dutch wizard Jan Kampen and others the work began by Lino Tonti was carried out, and the Le Mans V850 was ready in 1975.
+Thanks to iconic tuners like Duilio Agostini, Bruno Scola, Dutch wizard Jan Kampen and others, the work began by Lino Tonti was continued, and the Le Mans V850 was ready by 1975.
 In the thick of the Euro performance wars the 844cc twin gave no ground to Ducati’s 900 Desmo or the Jota triple.
 Making unexpected speed then and largely forgotten later, Guzzi’s AMA superbike wins from Berliner/Baldwin and Roy Armstrong’s Avon Production championship are proof.
 Good for one-forty with taller gearing, Armstrong’s Le Mans was boosted using the factory uprating kit, and that aspect (I reasoned) evolved into claims of works-built PRs.
-Sadly, with no factory records to support those claims I proclaimed the Le Mans 850 PR a hoax.
+Not finding any factory records to support those claims, I proclaimed the Le Mans 850 PR a hoax.

 Now I’m pretty sure it’s true.